epklein/epklein.github.io/_posts/2023Q4/2023-10-13-nlp-meta-model.md

 A few examples of how to challenge language patterns, expand someone's mental model, and recover lost information:

-**1. Mind Reading**: Claiming to know someone else's internal state
+**1. Mind Reading**: Claiming to know someone else's inner mental state
-- Example: "He doesn't care about me"
+- Example: "He doesn't care to this project"
 - Challenge: How do you know he doesn't care?
-- Goal: Identify the criteria used to suppose the internal state of another person
+- Goal: Identify the criteria used to suppose what someone else thinks.

 **2. Comparative Deletion**: A comparison in which the starting point for comparison is not stated
 - Example: "It is better to say nothing"